 - Path names are case significant both at the host level and the container level.

 - Container paths should start with a / character.
-If this is omitted the path is a realize path so it will not be clear where inside the container the path can be found.
+If this is omitted the path is a relative path so it will not be clear where inside the container the path can be found.

 Host paths mentioned in a container's volume mappings are created when the container starts if they do not already exist.
 If you find that you get unexpected folders appearing at the Unraid level then this can be a good indication that you have got a container mapping wrong and so the folder gets recreated every time the container is run.